Be still, and know that I am God” (Psalm 46:10)

 “Meditation brings wisdom: lack of meditation leaves ignorance.
 (Buddha)

-There is a reason that all religious traditions involve some kind of meditation, prayer or silent contemplation.
+There is a reason that all religious traditions involve some kind of meditation, prayer, or silent contemplation.
 No matter what your belief system most people benefit from allowing their mind to become still and I often find myself recommending meditation to patients who are anxious or overstretched.
 If you have never meditated it is hard to believe how helpful it is to set aside a few minutes a day in order to quieten your mind.

 Now, I don’t want to pretend that I have a perfect mediation practice.
-Like a lot of people I am a bit of a spasmodic meditator.
+Like a lot of people, I am a bit of a spasmodic meditator.
 In fact, sadly, when I need to meditate most I am least likely to be able to find the time.
-However when I am meditating regularly I feel calmer, have more perspective and am more able to cope with the ups and downs of my life.
+However, when I am meditating regularly I feel calmer, have more perspective, and am more able to cope with the ups and downs of my life.

 The meditation below is a Buddhist meditation based on Vipassana or Insight Meditation which is a technique that has been practiced in Asia for over 2,500 years.
 Beginning with the focusing of attention on the breath, the practice concentrates and calms the mind.
 It is simple and yet profound in that this stillness helps you to see through the mind’s conditioning and thereby to live more fully present in the moment.

-I offer it as a guide, however you should meditate in a way that is meaningful to you and resonates with your own religious beliefs or cultural traditions.
+I offer it as a guide, however, you should meditate in a way that is meaningful to you and resonates with your own religious beliefs or cultural traditions.

 There is no right or wrong way to meditate so don’t focus on doing this perfectly: it’s more important that you practice regularly.
 Try not to be too ambitious when you are starting out.
 Setting aside 10 minutes every day is way more helpful than struggling to meditate for an hour and then giving up because you have taken on too much.
-If this way of meditating does not work for you feel free to find a different one
+If this way of meditating does not work for you to feel free to find a different one

 - Find a place where you can be alone and uninterrupted (for some of us this is quite a challenge).

-- Complete silence is not necessary – in fact background noises can be incorporated into your meditation.
+- Complete silence is not necessary – in fact, background noises can be incorporated into your meditation.

 - Wear loose clothing if you can and take off your shoes.